kazuho/draft-kazuho-ccwg-rapid-start/draft-kazuho-ccwg-rapid-start.md

 specified by {{RFC5681}} or {{RFC9002}}.

-The sender MAY stop reducing the congestion window once it reaches the initial window multiplied by `beta`.
-By doing so, the sender retains the same aggressiveness as classic slow start on connections whose BDP is very small.
+The sender MAY stop reducing the congestion window once it reaches the initial window multiplied by the window decrease factor.
+Doing so preserves classic slow start's aggressiveness on connections with tiny BDPs as the sender transitions to congestion avoidance.

 ### Deriving the Reduction Factors

-The reduction factors are constants derived from `beta`, which is used in the congestion-avoidance phase.
+The reduction factors are constants derived from the multiplicative window decrease factor (beta), which is used in the congestion avoidance phase.
 The factors are calculated as:

 ~~~pseudocode
 K               = 11/18